manuvarkey/GElectrical/README.md

 ## Installation

-Application can be installed for use on your OS as below.
+Application can be installed for use on your OS as described below.

-It is reccomended to install `osifont` for schematic capture.
+> It is reccomended to install `osifont` for schematic capture.
 This can be downloaded from [https://github.com/hikikomori82/osifont/blob/master/osifont.ttf](https://github.com/hikikomori82/osifont/blob/master/osifont.ttf).

 ### Binary

 #### Windows

-Use `.EXE` installation packages available under Releases.
+Use `.EXE` installation package available under the latest [Release](https://github.com/manuvarkey/GElectrical/releases/latest).

 #### Linux